Adansonia-Consulting

 4 Office for the Coordination of Humanitarian Affairs

-8 Swedish Rescue Services Agency, nowadays Swedisch Civil Contingencies Agency (MSB)
+8 Swedish Rescue Services Agency, nowadays Swedish Civil Contingencies Agency (MSB)

 11 International Federation of Red Cross and Red Crescent Societies